danorel/rmujocolab/README.md

-# foobar
+# rlab

-foobar is a Python project for dealing with ...
+rlab is a Python project for dealing with Reinforcement Learning experiments using MuJoCo experimental simulator.

 ## Installation & Contributing